cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 	*Defaults to 1*

-Here is an example of an :code:`ACTIVATE` commands using these parameters:
+Here is an example of an :code:`ACTIVATE` command using these parameters:

 .. code-block:: pipeline